A Mother’s Perspective on Yoga, Exercise and Wellness

 Anglesey

-NOVEMBER 2024 -Head to the wild, beautiful Isle of Anglesey, and enjoy a luxury yoga retreat that helps you relax and un..
+Head to the wild, beautiful Isle of Anglesey, and enjoy a luxury yoga retreat that helps you relax and unwind, as well a..

 Having said that, motivation and creating habits are tricky things to establish.
 You aren’t born with motivation.
 You have to start something and once you get into the flow that is when the motivation comes and that is when the habit starts to stick.
 I have always been a lover of routine so for me, an easy way of creating a habit that I want to maintain is to stack the habit onto a task that I already do daily.